The Ornament fun continues! This week’s ornament is a Christmas Lake Scene (before the lake freezes) with a holiday Loon & Poinsettia.

 Stamp the pine branch (using Palette ink) directly onto the wood disk.
 Coat pine cones with a Wink of Stella Clear Pen (from Zig).

-Adhere ice skates with pop dots.
+Adhere the ice skates with pop dots.
 Coat the ice skate blades with a Wink of Stella Clear Pen.

 Adhere holly berries area directly to the skates and holly leaves to the wood disk with pop dots.
 Coat the holly berries & leaves with a Wink of Stella Clear Pen.